Hemanthghs/easy-markdown/README.md

-# React Advanced Markdown Viewer
+# Easy Markdown

-A feature-rich React component for rendering Markdown with support for advanced formatting, math expressions, automatic numbering, and nested elements.
+A React component for rendering Markdown with Markdown Editor and Viewer

 ## Features